craigwalton-dsit/inspect-soocon25/README.md

 ```

 Some of the dependencies are for running a small LLM model locally, which you wouldn't
 have to do if you had API access to a hosted model.
+This might take a few minutes.

 > [!TIP]
 > Optional: If you're using VS Code, consider installing the [Inspect AI